agadiffe/WindowsMize/README.md

   #   do not show feedback notifications
   # not configured: delete (default) | on: 1
   ```

-- Read some comments about why you should disable some features.
-  src\modules : network, telemetry, tweaks, ...

 - Make sure to backup all of your data.
   e.g. browser bookmarks, apps settings, personal files, passwords database